PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Datalab_Conducting_an_ABUserTest.md

 ## 1) A/B Testing your wireframe prototypes
-Yesterday, you have worked on setting up your A/B test by preparing two wireframe prototypes for the experiment and by building a survey for you to use to collect data.
+Yesterday, you have worked on setting up your A/B test by preparing two wireframe prototypes for the experiment and by building a survey to use to collect data.
 If you've done all preparation, you should have the following prepared:
 - a test plan to conduct the A/B Test;
 - wireframe prototypes: Version A & B;
 - surveys: version A & B (didn't manage to prepare this in time?
 Message on Teams Bram);